Hirado Castle

 This castle sits atop a hill overlooking the seaside port of Hirado in Nagasaki.
 Initially constructed in 1599 by the warlord Matsura Shigenobu, he then burnt the castle down in 1613 as a gesture of contrition after being on the losing side of the Battle of Sekigahara.

 Today you can visit a concrete reconstruction of the main keep and four turrets built in the 1960s.
 One original gate and turret remain.
 The castle features a modern museum detailing the history of the structure, the local area, and the Matsura family.
 On the top floor of the keep is a viewing platform which offers an impressive view of the port.
-The city of Hirado plans to open one of the turrets to overnight guests from summer 2020.
+The castle's Kaiju Yagura turret has been renovated and reopened to the public as a luxury lodging facility.

 Basic Information